FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

 # Abstract {.unnumbered}

-Marine phytoplankton both produce and scavenge Reactive Oxygen Species (ROS), to support cellular processes, while limiting damaging reactions.
-Some prokaryotic picophytoplankton have lost all genes encoding capacity to scavenge hydrogen peroxide and rely upon co-occurring cells to scavenge hydrogen peroxide.
-Such losses of metabolic function can only apply to those ROS, including hydrogen peroxide, which potentially traverse the cell membrane, before provoking excessive damaging intracellular reactions.
+Marine phytoplankton produce and scavenge Reactive Oxygen Species, to support cellular processes, while limiting damaging reactions.
+Some prokaryotic picophytoplankton have, however, lost all genes encoding scavenging of hydrogen peroxide.
+Such losses of metabolic function can only apply to Reactive Oxygen Species which potentially traverse the cell membrane, before provoking damaging intracellular reactions.
-We therefore hypothesized that cell radius influences which elements of ROS metabolism can potentially be out-sourced to co-occurring cells.
-We investigated genomes and transcriptomes from diverse eukaryotic phytoplankton, ranging from 0.4 to 44 µm radius, to analyze the genomic allocations to produce enzymes metabolizing three distinct ROS.
+We therefore hypothesized that cell radius influences which elements of Reactive Oxygen Species metabolism are potentially dispensable from a cell.
+We investigated genomes and transcriptomes from diverse marine eukaryotic phytoplankton, ranging from 0.4 to 44 µm radius, to analyze the genomic allocations encoding enzymes metabolizing Reactive Oxygen Species.
-Superoxide has high reactivity, short intracellular and extracellular lifetimes and limited membrane permeability.
-Genes encoding superoxide scavenging were ubiquitous, but the fractional gene allocation decreased with increasing cell radius, consistent with superoxide metabolism served by a nearly fixed set of core genes, scavenging intracellular and extracellular superoxide pools, separated by the cell membrane.
+Superoxide has high reactivity, short lifetimes and limited membrane permeability.
+Genes encoding superoxide scavenging were ubiquitous, but the fractional gene allocation decreased with increasing cell radius, consistent with a nearly fixed set of core genes for scavenging superoxide pools.
 Hydrogen peroxide has lower reactivity, longer intracellular and extracellular lifetimes and readily crosses cell membranes.
-Eukaryotic phytoplankton genomic allocations to hydrogen peroxide production decrease with increasing cell radius, more than do genomic allocations to scavenging of hydrogen peroxide, consistent with maintenance of ROS homeostasis in the face of slower diffusional losses of hydrogen peroxide from larger cells.
-Gene allocations to hydrogen peroxide metabolism are influenced by capacity for colony formation, suggesting more active hydrogen peroxide metabolism among the closely spaced cells of colonies compared to single cells; and by presence of flagella suggesting a role in maintenance of ROS homeostasis.
+Genomic allocations to hydrogen peroxide production decrease with increasing cell radius, more than do genomic allocations to scavenging of hydrogen peroxide, consistent with maintenance of ROS homeostasis in the face of slower diffusional losses of hydrogen peroxide from larger cells.
+Gene allocations to hydrogen peroxide metabolism are positively influenced by capacity for colony formation, suggesting more active hydrogen peroxide metabolism among the closely spaced cells of colonies, compared to single cells; and by the presence of flagella, suggesting an interaction between flagella and maintenance of Reactive Oxygen Species homeostasis.
 Nitric Oxide has low reactivity, long intracellular and extracellular lifetimes and readily crosses cell membranes.
-Neither nitric oxide production nor scavenging genomic capacities changed with increasing cell radius.
-Centric vs. pennate diatoms, however, show contrasting gene allocations to nitric oxide metabolism, consistent with diverse regulatory roles of nitric oxide across taxa.
+Neither Nitric Oxide production nor scavenging genomic capacities changed with increasing cell radius.
+Centric vs. pennate diatoms, however, show contrasting gene allocations to nitric oxide metabolism, consistent with diverse roles of nitric oxide across taxa.

 # Introduction {.unnumbered}

 Phytoplankton cells span a large size range, from picoplankton (<2µm), nanoplankton (2 to 20µm), microplankton (20 to 200µm) to macroplankton (200 to <2000µm) [@finkelPhytoplanktonChangingWorld2010].
-Cell size interacts with multiple selective pressures, including cellular metabolic rate, light absorption, nutrient uptake, cell nutrient quotas, trophic interactions and diffusional exchanges with the environment  [@finkelPhytoplanktonChangingWorld2010; @andersenModellingEmergentTrophic2015; @finkelLightAbsorptionSize2001].
-For example smaller cells absorb more light per pigment content because they suffer less from internal self-shading [@geiderSizeDependenceGrowth1986], but small cells can be more prone to grazing by some microzooplankton [@stromMicrozooplanktonGrazingCoastal2007].
+Cell size interacts with multiple selective pressures, including cellular metabolic rate, light absorption, nutrient uptake, cell nutrient quotas, trophic interactions and diffusional exchanges with the environment  [@finkelPhytoplanktonChangingWorld2010; @andersenModellingEmergentTrophic2015; @finkelLightAbsorptionSize2001; @geiderSizeDependenceGrowth1986; @stromMicrozooplanktonGrazingCoastal2007].
 Beyond simple size, cells of different shapes differ in surface area to volume ratio.
 For example, more elongated cells, such as pennate diatoms, have a larger surface area to volume ratio compared to more rounded cells, such as centric diatoms, of equivalent biovolume [@litchmanLinkingTraitsSpecies2010], which can in turn influence diffusional exchanges between cells and their environment.

 ## Characteristics of Reactive Oxygen Species {.unnumbered}

-Phytoplankton both produce and scavenge Reactive Oxygen Species (ROS), both within and outside the cell membrane.
+Phytoplankton both produce and scavenge Reactive Oxygen Species (ROS), both within and outside the cell membrane, enzymatically and non-enzymatically.
 Some ROS readily cross the cell membrane, connecting intra- and extra-cellular pools.
-Other ROS rarely cross cell membranes and therefore intra- and extra-cellular pools are not directly connected (Table \@ref(tab:ROSDiffusion)).
+Other ROS rarely cross cell membranes and therefore intra- and extra-cellular pools are at least partially segregated (Table \@ref(tab:ROSDiffusion)).

 <table class=" lightable-classic" style='font-family: "Arial Narrow", "Source Sans Pro", sans-serif; margin-left: auto; margin-right: auto;'>
 <caption>(\#tab:ROSDiffusion)Diffusion and Stability of Different ROS</caption>